5uperpalo/Badi-Challenge/badi_challenge.md

     Number of rooms in rooms.csv : 78692
     Number of rooms in room_amenities.csv : 234044
     Number of rows in dataset : 206989

-    /home/big-dama/anaconda3/lib/python3.7/site-packages/pandas/core/frame.py:4042: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-view-versus-copy method=method)

 ### 1.4.1 Find out currency exchange rate to EUR from all currencies